 Dr. Golden has an MS and Ph.D. in pastoral counseling from Loyola College in Maryland (Baltimore), an MA in Culture and Spirituality from Holy Names College in Oakland, CA, and an MDiv from Duke Divinity School.
 He completed his undergraduate work at Duke University, graduating with honors.
 His doctoral dissertation was on "Spirituality as a Predictor of Burnout Among UM Clergy," and was published in the Journal of Psychology and Theology in 2004.
 Clinical training experience includes work at Hospice of the Chesapeake Bereavement Center (Millersville, MD), the College of Notre Dame Counseling Center (Baltimore, MD), and Towson University Counseling Center (Towson, MD).
 Dr. Golden has been with Sanctuary Counseling Group since 2002.

 Dr. Golden also specializes in issues unique to clergy self-care and healthy functioning.
-He also contracts with Ministry Development Services in the psychological assessment of clergy candidates for the Western North Carolina and South Carolina Annual Conferences of the United Methodist Church.
+He also contracts with Ministry Development Services in the psychological assessment of clergy candidates for the Western North Carolina Conference and the South Carolina Conference of the United Methodist Church.

 Dr. Golden is also the author or THE PASTOR'S PERSONA: Self-Awareness, Self-Care, and the Psychology of the Pastor's Role, available on both the Apple iBook Store and for Amazon Kindle.
 Click the links below for access.